Preunicom/Lib_UART_Extension_Pack/README.md

 `-DSEND_BUF_LEN=<Amount commands>`
 The default value depends on the used microcontroller.
 You are also able to deactivate the whole ring buffer by setting the size to 0.
-This will reduce the used flash for the library.
+This will reduce the used memory for the library.

 ### Reset_Unit